Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Solution

-- Check alternator output: Ensure 14.2-14.8V charging voltage
+- Check alternator output: Ensure 14.2–14.8V at the battery terminals with the engine running

-- Inspect connections: Clean and tighten battery terminals
+- Inspect connections: Clean and tighten battery terminals — SA dust and humidity accelerate terminal corrosion

 DIY Difficulty: Medium | Time: 2–3 hours